vladcuevas/Minikubes-Labs/commands.md

+# Commands - Project Setup

-Before starting make sure that Docker daemon is running Make sure that your ports are not being used by other applications
+Before starting, make sure that the Docker daemon is running and your ports are not being used by other applications.

-## Start the Minikube and Check the Status
+## Start Minikube and Check the Status

 ```powershell
 minikube start